Fast Sparse Matrix Permutation for Mesh-Based Direct Solvers: Related Work

-We build on ND’s recursive structure, but observe that top levels of the recursion can dominate ordering time.
+We build on ND's recursive structure, but observe that top levels of the recursion can dominate ordering time.
 Since separator computation is NP-complete, reducing the problem size can substantially accelerate this step.
-Accordingly, we compress the mesh into patches, reuse this patching across recursive calls, and introduce a relaxed variant improving the quality-runtime trade-off in practice.
+Accordingly, we compress the mesh into patches, reuse this patching across recursive calls, and introduce a relaxed variant improving the quality--runtime trade-off in practice.

 \paragraph{Exploiting the ND hierarchy in symbolic analysis.} Beyond producing a permutation, ND induces a hierarchy that can be reused in symbolic analysis and downstream factorization. \citet{Herholz:2018:FO} and \citet{Herholz:2020:SCU} accelerate updates by identifying affected regions in the elimination tree and restricting refactorization and triangular solves to those regions.
 NASOQ~\cite{Cheshmi:2020:NASOQ} leverages a related tree structure in constraint-based quadratic programming.
 Parth~\cite{Zarebavani:2025:Parth} reuses the elimination tree to accelerate reordering when the sparsity pattern changes over time.
 Collectively, these works highlight that explicitly creating and exposing the ND-induced hierarchy enables substantial reuse beyond a one-shot ordering.